The truth about the TSA’s pointless knife fight

 This month, the TSA announced that starting April 25, it will allow passengers to bring small knives with non-locking blades shorter than 2.36 inches and less than half an inch in width, small novelty bats, ski poles, hockey and lacrosse sticks, billiard cues and up to two golf clubs onto a plane.
 The move is intended to allow security screeners to “better focus their efforts on finding higher threat items such as explosives,” according to the agency.

-But an explosion is what the agency got.
+An explosion is what the agency got

 The loudest came from the Flight Attendants Union Coalition, which represents nearly 90,000 airline crew members.
 Shortly after the announcement, it launched an online petition to persuade the TSA to reverse course.